-Like those that are built for businesses, CRMs for higher education enable universities to streamline their communications and track and report on an individual’s journey within the institution.
-This leads to a more engaged student and alumni body, better understanding across teams and, eventually, increased ROI.
+CRMs for higher education enable universities to streamline their communications and track and report on an individual’s journey within the institution.
+This leads to a more engaged student and alumni body, better understanding across teams, and, eventually, increased ROI.

 Customer relationship management (CRM) is a type of software that acts as a communication aid for teams and individuals.
 At higher education institutions, a CRM stores data and organizes it in a way that enables users to streamline admissions, target their marketing campaigns, and track results at the other end.

-Because the CRM system contains a unified record of all contact information, activities, and attributes for each individual, users can ultimately provide students, alumni, and donors the best possible service, from their initial inquiry at the start of their application journey to graduation – and beyond.
+CRM systems contain a unified record of all contact information, activities, and attributes for each individual.
+As a result, users can ultimately provide students, alumni, and donors the best possible service, from their initial inquiry at the start of their application journey to graduation – and beyond.

 It’s safe to say that students have high expectations when it comes to the ways in which their institutions engage with them.
 This is not surprising, considering the average 16-24 year old spends around two hours and 26 minutes engaging with online platforms such as social media on a daily basis.